Parsenn

-Parsenn is a ski area near Davos, Switzerland, offering 35 ski runs.
+Parsenn is a ski area near Davos, Switzerland.
+It offers 35 ski runs.

 The Parsenn area is the largest and most modern of Davos' five mountains.

 The recently updated Parsenn "red railway" funicular covers the difference of 1100 m up to the Weissfluhjoch ridge.
 One can also get from Klosters to Gotschna/Parsenn with a large cable car which runs from here run up to 17 km into the Prättigau valley.